softwaresaved/2019-09-05-belfast-git-rss/ScriptOutline.md

 ## Creating a remote repository

-We will use GitHub.
-We are going to create a remote repository on GitHub and push our content.
+We use GitHub.
+We are going to create a remote repository on GitHub and then push our local content.

 1. Go to [http://github.com](http://github.com/).
 2. Login (if you have not created an account you will have to sign up).
 3. Click on the `+` and choose `New repository`.
-4. Choose a name for your repository `projectX`.
+4. Choose a name for your repository, e.g.  `projectX`.
-5. Use `…or push an existing repository from the command line`.
+5. Follow the instructions under the heading `…or push an existing repository from the command line`.
 6. Follow the instructions there.
 7. Click on `Overview` on the left hand menu and you should see your file together with the commits.
 8. Click on source and you should be able to browse your sources.

-Now, go outside your git repo:
+Only do this if the above worked without error.
+Now, go outside your local git repo:

 ```bash
 cd ..           # Go outside your repository.